Behavioral Health Service Corps

 Scholars spend the year becoming familiar with the work of behavioral healthcare, understanding the needs of different populations, and receiving mentoring in becoming professionals in this field.
 The mentoring component is provided by mental health professionals and faculty.
 It is a transformational year for the scholars to learn about their own interests.

 Behavioral Health Agency Partners

-William James College’s partnering community agencies include Child and Family Services, Justice Resource Institute (JRI), North Suffolk Mental Health Association, Walden Behavioral Health, Advocates, Inc., and Walker: Therapeutic and Educational Programs.
+William James College’s partnering community agencies include Advocates, Inc., Beth Israel Lahey Health, Doc Wayne, Justice Resource Institute (JRI), Mass General Brigham Salem Hospital, North Suffolk Mental Health Association, Victory Programs, and Walden Behavioral Health.

 A Year in the Life of the Behavioral Health Service Corps